dhoard/isolator-agent/README.md

 ### Viewing Metrics

-The IsolatorAgent will load the JMX Exporter agent twice, each with its own configuration.
+The IsolatorAgent will load the Prometheus JMX Exporter agent twice, each with its own configuration.
 These two instances are completely isolated from each other.

-Access the JMX Exporter at `http://<SERVER>>:8080/metrics` and `http://<SERVER>:9090/metrics`.
+Access the Prometheus JMX Exporter at `http://<SERVER>>:8080/metrics` and `http://<SERVER>:9090/metrics`.

 - The metrics exported on port `8080` will have lowercase metric and label names.